gramster/gramster.github.io/content/post/Creating Type Stubs for Scientific Python (Part 2).md

+---
-# Creating Type Stubs for Scientific Python (Part 2)
+title: Creating Type Stubs for Scientific Python (Part 2)
+date: 2022-08-29T16:47:00
+author: Graham Wheeler
+category: Programming
+comments: enabled
+---

 Welcome back to this series on creating type stubs for scientific Python.
 In the last post we looked at using LibCST to generate skeleton type stubs, with a little bit of inference from value assignments.
 In this post we will dive into the process of using numpydoc-format docstrings.